-At the outset AppleCare+ seems like an expensive option to tack onto your already pricey iPhone XS, XS Max, XR, or other model iPhone.
-When you dig deeper, however, you'll see that its intimidating price tag pales in comparison to the fees you'll have to pay if you end up having to repair your premium device outside its one-year warranty.
+On the surface, AppleCare+ seems like an expensive and gimmicky option to tack onto your already pricey iPhone 11, 11 Pro, or 11 Pro Max.
+Upon further inspection, however, you'll see that its seemingly expensive price tag is chump change compared to the fees you'll have to pay if you end up having to repair your premium device outside its one-year warranty.

-Because of this, AppleCare+ has become an even more appealing option, as it gives you an added layer of protection and helps ensure you don't go broke if you break your $1,000+ device.
-So if you're still on the fence about buying AppleCare+ for that iPhone XS, XS Max, XR, or whatever you're planning on buying, keep reading further why Apple's protection plan is worth purchasing.
+Because of that, AppleCare+ has become more critical than ever — it gives your device and wallet an added layer of protection in the event your $1,000+ device gets damaged or worse.
+So if you're still debating about buying AppleCare+ for that iPhone 11, 11 Pro, and 11 Pro Max, or even last year's XS models, keep reading further to learn more why Apple's protection plan is worth purchasing.

-Before we dive deep into AppleCare+, please note that all the prices listed do not include taxes and fees, unless otherwise stated, and are subject to change without notice.
+Before we delve deeper into AppleCare+, please note that all the prices listed do not include taxes and fees, unless otherwise stated, and are subject to change without notice.
 Also, if you've purchased a device through the Apple iPhone Upgrade Program, AppleCare+ is required on all the devices listed.
 Finally, all the prices given were sourced from Apple's official site.

-If you're not already familiar, AppleCare+ is a protection plan that further extends your iPhone's standard one-year warranty coverage.
-The regular one-year warranty that comes with your iPhone is pretty limited in scope and only covers defects.
-The warranty doesn't protect your device against physical damage resulting in accidents, however, and will incur Apple's standard rates when taken to an Apple location for servicing.
+If you're new to iPhones and other Apple products, AppleCare+ is a protection plan that goes beyond your iPhone's standard one-year warranty coverage that basically covers defects and is otherwise pretty limited in scope.
+In fact, physical damage like accidental drops on to either concrete or a puddle aren't covered by the warranty and will incur Apple's standard rates when taken to an Apple location for repairs.

-This is where AppleCare+ comes into play, and while it costs extra for two year's worth of coverage on your iPhone XS, XS Max, XR, or other iPhone model, you'll be better prepared if disaster strikes.
-With AppleCare+, you get an added layer of protection that 's separate from your warranty, and it not only gives you priority access to Apple experts, but also offers you significant discounts on repairs.
+This is where having AppleCare+ comes in handy — sure, it costs extra for the two-year coverage on your iPhone 11, 11 Pro, 11 Pro Max, or other iPhone model, but you'll have much better support if the unthinkable happens.
+With AppleCare+, you get a layer of protection on top of your existing warranty, giving you priority access to Apple experts and significant discounts on repairs.
 The plan offers the following:

-- Apple hardware coverage including physical damage due to accidents.
+- Apple and Apple-certified hardware coverage including physical damage due to accidents.

 - 24/7 priority access to Apple Support.